Measurement-altered Ising quantum criticality: Introduction

 On a technical level, the Ising conformal field theory governing the quantum critical chains we study does not admit any marginal operators that can serve to tune the impact of measurements, unlike the Luttinger liquid setting \cite{AltmanMeasurementLL}, naively suggesting mundane behavior.
-On the contrary, we find that measurements can wield exceptionally rich consequences on Ising quantum-critical spin correlations: $(i)$ Scaling dimensions that are otherwise `non-negotiable' in the pristine Ising conformal field theory can become continuously variable in translationally invariant measurement post-selection sectors. $(ii)$ For certain unitary entangling gates in our protocol, coarse-grained spin-spin correlations can be formally obtained from a perturbed Ising conformal field theory for arbitrary measurement outcomes. $(iii)$ Measurements can catalyze order-parameter condensation with a spatial profile dependent on the measurement outcome.
+On the contrary, we find that measurements can wield exceptionally rich and experimentally accessible consequences on Ising quantum-critical spin correlations: $(i)$ Scaling dimensions that are otherwise `non-negotiable' in the pristine Ising conformal field theory can become continuously variable in translationally invariant measurement post-selection sectors. $(ii)$ For certain unitary entangling gates in our protocol, coarse-grained spin-spin correlations can be formally obtained from a perturbed Ising conformal field theory for arbitrary measurement outcomes. $(iii)$ Measurements can catalyze order-parameter condensation with a spatial profile dependent on the measurement outcome.
 Averaging the \emph{square} of the order parameter over measurement outcomes returns a nontrivial result that appears to survive in the thermodynamic limit. $(iv)$ When the ancilla are also initialized into a critical state, we argue that measurements can alter power-law spin-spin correlations in a manner qualitatively different from modifications generated with paramagnetic ancilla. $(v)$ For certain ancilla measurement bases, measurement outcomes can be partitioned into distinct symmetry sectors.
 We show that correlations linearly averaged over \emph{particular} symmetry sectors retain nontrivial signatures of measurements.
-Interestingly, appropriately normalized differences in such symmetry-resolved averages closely mimic correlations evaluated with uniform post-selection measurement outcomes.
-We substantiate all of the above using a perturbative analytic framework supplemented by extensive numerical simulations.
-Collectively, our results shed new light on the interplay between measurements and quantum criticality, and can be potentially tested experimentally in Rydberg arrays \cite{Slagle2021}.
+Interestingly, appropriately normalized differences in such symmetry-resolved averages closely mimic correlations evaluated with post-selected uniform measurement outcomes, yet as we show can generically be extracted more efficiently compared to post-selection when the ancilla entangle sufficiently weakly with the critical chain. $(vi)$ By assessing the order of magnitude of the experimental trials required to probe measurement-altered criticality via symmetry-resolved averages and post-selection, we identify complementary regimes in which each technique remains viable even for large systems containing O$(100)$ spins.